Who are they?

 You’d think, being the size they are (33 full-time tutors and 250 freelancers), that they’d cover the lot.
 And some.
 But in fact, they keep things simple by preparing for exams from 7+ to A level, with more than three-quarters of their work in English, maths and science, although they do plenty of Latin, French, history, geography etc too.
 Less mainstream subjects sometimes unavailable eg economics, psychology.
 University application advice, including Oxbridge, is offered.

-Tutoring is by the hour, with about half taking place in families’ homes (mainly in zone 1, especially Kensington and Chelsea).
-The rest is online across 50 countries worldwide, mainly south east Asia (Keystone has small offices in Singapore, Hong Kong and China) – ‘they have a whiteboard that both parties can annotate at the same time, and be zoomed in and out as necessary – brilliant!’ said a client, with others praising the fact that ‘they cover any time-zone’.
+Tutoring is by the hour, either in families’ homes (mainly in zone 1, especially Kensington and Chelsea) or (especially since COVID) online (including group lessons).
+Online isn’t just popular in the UK - Keystone tutors across 50 countries worldwide, mainly south east Asia (Keystone has small offices in Singapore, Hong Kong and China) – ‘they have a whiteboard that both parties can annotate at the same time, and be zoomed in and out as necessary – brilliant!’ said a client, with others praising the fact that ‘they cover any time-zone’.
 Keystone’s offices are used for families based outside London and for home-schooled families (a small part of their work, usually where children are temporarily out of school).

 The fact that Keystone’s mission statement has always been to legitimise and professionalise private tutoring means they won’t tutor under-6-year-olds, nor do they stray beyond school age.
 SEN is not a specialism, although they have a few SEN trained tutors for the milder end, and will occasionally suggest regular tutors for milder cases if they’re of the right disposition – patient, kind and with wacky ways of teaching to help a child with dyslexia, for example.
 No residential tutoring, bar the odd existing client that wants a tutor on holiday.